Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Abstract

 \section{Abstract}

-Targeted high-resolution simulations driven by a general circulation model (GCM) can be used to calibrate GCM parameterizations of processes that are globally unresolvable but can be resolved in limited-area simulations.
-This raises the question of where to place high-resolution simulations to be maximally informative about the uncertain parameterizations in the global model.
-Here we construct an ensemble-based parallel algorithm to locate regions that maximize the uncertainty reduction, or information gain, in the uncertainty quantification of GCM parameters with regional data.
-The algorithm is based on a Bayesian framework that exploits a quantified posterior distribution on GCM parameters as a measure of uncertainty.
-The algorithm is embedded in the recently developed calibrate-emulate-sample (CES) framework, which performs efficient model calibration and uncertainty quantification with only $\mmm[O](10^2)$ forward model evaluations, compared with $\mmm[O](10^5)$ forward model evaluations typically needed for traditional approaches to Bayesian calibration.
-We demonstrate the algorithm with an idealized GCM, with which we generate surrogates of high-resolution data.
-In this setting, we calibrate parameters and quantify uncertainties in a quasi-equilibrium convection scheme.
-We consider (i) localization in space for a statistically stationary problem, and (ii) localization in space and time for a seasonally varying problem.
+Data required to calibrate uncertain GCM parameterizations are often only available in limited regions or time periods, for example, observational data from field campaigns, or data generated in local high-resolution simulations.
+This raises the question of where and when to acquire additional data to be maximally informative about parameterizations in a GCM.
+Here we construct a new ensemble-based parallel algorithm to automatically target data acquisition to regions and times that maximize the uncertainty reduction, or information gain, about GCM parameters.
+The algorithm uses a Bayesian framework that exploits a quantified distribution of GCM parameters as a measure of uncertainty.
+This distribution is informed by time-averaged climate statistics restricted to local regions and times.
+The algorithm is embedded in the recently developed calibrate-emulate-sample (CES) framework, which performs efficient model calibration and uncertainty quantification with only $\mmm[O](10^2)$ model evaluations, compared with $\mmm[O](10^5)$ evaluations typically needed for traditional approaches to Bayesian calibration.
+We demonstrate the algorithm with an idealized GCM, with which we generate surrogates of local data.
+In this perfect-model setting, we calibrate parameters and quantify uncertainties in a quasi-equilibrium convection scheme in the GCM.
+We consider targeted data that are (i) localized in space for statistically stationary simulations, and (ii) localized in space and time for seasonally varying simulations.
 In these proof-of-concept applications, the calculated information gain reflects the reduction in parametric uncertainty obtained from Bayesian inference when harnessing a targeted sample of data.
-The largest information gain results from regions near the intertropical convergence zone (ITCZ) and indeed the algorithm automatically targets these regions for data collection.
+The largest information gain typically, but not always, results from regions near the intertropical convergence zone (ITCZ).

-\keywords{Optimal Design \and Uncertainty Quantification \and Bayesian model calibration \and Climate Modeling}
+\keywords{Optimal design \and uncertainty quantification \and Bayesian model calibration \and climate modeling}